Enhancing Onboarding: A Benchmark Study of New User Experiences

 Context

-This was my second project at IBM.
-I collaborated with cross-functional partners and conducted baseline benchmarking to test a guided tour in Modeler Flows, a drag & drop Machine Learning (ML) tool.
+For my second project at IBM, I conducted baseline benchmarking to test a guided tour in Modeler Flows, a drag & drop Machine Learning (ML) tool.

 Due to the nature of this project, I have omitted detailed information and am focusing on the process.